varnishcache/varnish-cache/doc/sphinx/phk/thatslow.rst

 it when we see it.

-There are also uncountable events which should be in the ledger, 503s [#f9]_, crashes, hair-tearing, head-scrathing, coffee-drinking, manual- and source-code thumbing and frustrated cries of help on IRC.
+There are also uncountable events which should be in the ledger, 503s [#f9]_, crashes, hair-tearing, head-scratching, coffee-drinking, manual- and source-code thumbing and frustrated cries of help on IRC.

 In the other cup there are equally intangible positives, pats on